 Technically a Northeast regional chain, La Colombe makes some of the best coffee around.
-Known for their “draft latte”, a frothy latte on tap that is way to easy to drink on a summer day.
+Known for their “draft latte”, a frothy latte on tap that is way too easy to drink on a summer day.

-Great selection of single origin roasts and dairy alternatives.
-Did I mention half priced pour overs on Thursdays?
+Great selection of single-origin roasts and dairy alternatives.
+Did I mention half-priced pour-overs on Thursdays?

-When you walk in to Tryst it feels like your grandma’s living room had sex with a hipster bar….if that wasn’t enough of a visual for you then you should probably just check it out.
+When you walk into Tryst it feels like your grandma’s living room had sex with a hipster bar…if that wasn’t enough of a visual for you then you should probably just check it out.